digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 It serves as a reference to all template IDs with the qualified name ``<module-name>:<template-name>`` from all packages with the name ``package-name`` known to the Ledger API.

-**By-package name template ID** addressing is supported for all upgradable packages (LF >= 1.17) and is possible on the write path (command submission) and read path (Ledger API queries) as presented below.
+`By-package-name template ID` addressing is supported for all upgradable packages (LF >= 1.17) and is possible on both the write path (command submission) and read path (Ledger API queries).

-The **by-package name template ID** is only a Ledger API interface concept.
+The `by-package-name template ID` is only a Ledger API interface concept.
 Internally, Canton continues to use the fully qualified template ID for all operations.
-Therefore, on explicit or implicit uses of the new format in the Ledger API, a dynamic resolution is performed as described below.
+Therefore, when the new format is used in requests to the Ledger API, a dynamic resolution is performed as described in the following sections.

 .. _package-preference: